dfinity/portal/docs/tutorials/hackathon-prep-guide/1-what-is-icp.md

 - Hosting live auctions.

-- Cross-chain infrastructure.
+- Facilitating cross-chain infrastructure.

 Want some inspiration?
 Check out the [Awesome ICP repo](https://github.com/dfinity/awesome-internet-computer) to see some projects in the ecosystem.

 ### Cycles

-Controllers are also responsible for assuring that a canister contains sufficient **cycles** to pay for the canister's resources, which include network bandwidth, memory, and computational power.
+In addition to managing a canister, controllers are also responsible for assuring that a canister contains sufficient **cycles** to pay for the canister's resources, such as used network bandwidth, memory, and computational power.
 Each execution performed by a canister deployed on the mainnet has a cost of cycles.

 Cycles are used to pay for the resources, such as memory, storage, and compute power, that are used by a canister using the Internet Computer Protocol's reverse gas model.
-When a canister is deployed on the mainnet, cycles are 'charged' for every action that a canister performs.
+When a canister is deployed on the mainnet, cycles are 'charged' for the creation of the canister, then for every action that a canister performs.

 To obtain cycles, the Internet Computer Protocol's utility token, ICP, can be converted into cycles and transferred into a canister to be used to pay for that canister's consumed resources.
 Cycles have a fixed price in [XDR](https://internetcomputer.org/docs/current/references/glossary#xdr) in order to make canister costs predictable and independent of the price of ICP.
 One trillion cycles always correspond to one XDR.

 ### Languages

-To develop a canister smart contract, many developers use the IC SDK, which natively supports Motoko and Rust.
-However, canister smart contracts can be deployed in any language if the code has been compiled into WebAssembly (Wasm) modules using a canister development kit (CDK).
+To develop a canister, many developers use the IC SDK, which natively supports Motoko and Rust.
+However, canisters can be deployed in any language if the code has been compiled into WebAssembly (Wasm) modules using a canister development kit (CDK).
 A CDK is an adapter used by the IC SDK that provides programming languages with the necessary tools and features required to create and manage canisters.
 There are several community contributed CDKs for languages such as Python and TypeScript.

-It is possible to create a dapp that uses multiple canister smart contracts written in different languages.
-Canisters written in different languages use Candid, an interface description language (IDL) to share and exchange information.
+It is possible to create a dapp that uses multiple canisters written in different languages.
+Canisters that are written in different languages utilize Candid, an interface description language (IDL), to share and exchange information.

-Languages that can be used to develop on ICP currently include:
+Languages that are supported via the IC SDK and community CDKs currently include:

 - **Motoko**: Designed by DFINITY specifically for ICP canister development.
 It supports ICP's unique features and workflows while providing a robust yet familiar programming environment.
 Motoko is easy to learn and use for application development.
 It is similar to languages such as JavaScript, Ruby, Python, or Solidity.